 By default, all capital accounts are combined as Capital accounts in the Equity section of the Balance Sheet:

 Sole proprietors and partnerships are unincorporated, meaning they have no shareholders.
 Their capital accounts can be set up as described in this Guide.
 But companies or corporations (terminology varies in different jurisdictions), trusts, and funds are separate legal entities.
-Depending on the legal structure of a business, it may be nessessary to change the classification of Capital accounts from Equity to Assets if they are debit balances or Liabilities if they are credit balances.
+Depending on the legal structure of a business, it may be nessessary to change the classification of Capital accounts from Equity to Assets if they have debit balances or Liabilities if they have credit balances.
 When in doubt, consult with a local accountant to be sure.

 Subscribe to our newsletter and get exclusive product updates you won't find anywhere else straight to your inbox.